Mapping Dark Matter in the Milky Way using Normalizing Flows and Gaia DR3: Accelerations and Mass Densities from Normalizing Flows

 \section{Accelerations and Mass Densities from Normalizing Flows}

-The techniques used in this work to calculate accelerations and mass density from the collisionless Boltzmann equation using normalizing flow-derived phase space density are described fully in Ref.~\cite{2023MNRAS.521.5100B}.
+The techniques used in this work to calculate accelerations and mass density from the CBE using a flow-derived phase space density are described fully in Ref.~\cite{2023MNRAS.521.5100B}.
 We describe each component of our analysis briefly here, and present results using \Gaia{} DR3.